METRORail Green Line: Route

 Between Theater District and EaDo/Stadium stations, the Green Line shares tracks with the Purple Line.
 In downtown, the eastbound track runs along Capitol Street, while its westbound counterpart runs along Rusk Street.
 On both of these streets, trains operate in mixed traffic using the rightmost lane.
 Transfers to the Red Line will occur at the Fannin Station.
 Before crossing I-69/US 59, the 2 tracks converge onto a dedicated right-of-way along the south side of Texas Avenue to EaDo/Stadium Station, which will give access to the BBVA Compass Stadium where the MLS soccer team Houston Dynamo & Texas Southern Tigers football play.
 East of EaDo/Stadium Station, the Green Line and the Purple Line diverge, with the Purple Line turning south and the East End Line continuing east.

 The Green line continues in a dedicated right-of-way on the south side of Harrisburg Road, which transitions to the center of Harrisburg Road at Middleton Street.
-It remains in the median to its eastern terminus at Altic/Howard Hughes Station.
+It remains in the median to its former eastern terminus at Altic/Howard Hughes Station.

-In the future, a six-block-long bridge will carry the line over freight rail tracks located on Harrisburg and Hughes, extending the line eastward to the Magnolia Transit Center.
-Construction of this bridge began in March 2015.
+A six-block-long bridge carries the line over freight rail tracks located on Harrisburg and Hughes, extending the line eastward to the Magnolia Transit Center.
+Construction of this bridge began in March 2015 and finished in late 2016, with the extension opening on January 11, 2017.